martinsolent/figma/docs/variables/child_2.md

 ![](./variables_string_2024/string_example.gif)

-Before **Variables** in Figma uou would have create something like this:
+Before **Variables** in Figma you would have create something like this:

 ![](./variables_string_2024/THEN.png)